 The Faculty and Staff Assistance Program (FSAP) offers free and confidential guidance and support to benefits-eligible employees and their partners to address issues that may be affecting their personal lives and/or job satisfaction or performance.
 This confidential resource is part of Cornell’s broad commitment to foster and support the mental health and well-being of the campus community.
 Urgent phone consultation is available evenings and weekends.

 The Cornell Wellness Program provides educational and physical fitness opportunities for faculty, staff, and their families to engage in healthy lifestyles that enhance the social and physical dimensions of life.
 Postdocs who are eligible and choose the Cornell Program for Healthy Living insurance package can access all Cornell Wellness services for free, including swimming pools, gyms, and day bags with sportswear.

-Department of Inclusion and Workforce Diversity
+Department of Inclusion and Belonging

-The Department of Inclusion and Workforce Diversity is dedicated to creating a positive environment for Cornell’s faculty, staff, and students by assisting in the resolution of discrimination, harassment, and bias matters; providing resources in the areas of affirmative action and diversity; and by addressing work-related issues that affect the life quality of Cornell’s increasingly diverse employee population.
+The Department of Inclusion and Belonging is dedicated to creating a positive environment for Cornell’s faculty, staff, and students by assisting in the resolution of discrimination, harassment, and bias matters; providing resources in the areas of affirmative action and diversity; and by addressing work-related issues that affect the life quality of Cornell’s increasingly diverse employee population.